MohamedMesto/Love-Cake/README.md

 6. As a player, I want the game to end and declare a winner once all of the opponent's ships have been sunk, so I can know when the game is over and celebrate my victory.

-7. As a player, I want the game to simulate realistic naval combat mechanics, such as ship placement, movement, and engagement, to enhance the immersive experience and challenge of the game.

-8. As a player, I want the option to play Battleship with friends in a multiplayer mode, so I can compete and strategize against real opponents in real-time.

 ## Features:

-Features:
+### Exiting Features:

 The Battleship game offers a range of exciting features to enhance the gaming experience:

-1. Customizable Game Board: Players have the ability to set the size of the game board, allowing for customization and flexibility in gameplay.
+1. Customizable Game Board: Player have the ability to set the size of the game board, allowing for customization and flexibility in gameplay.

-2. Real-time Feedback: Players receive immediate feedback on the validity of their guesses, helping them adjust their strategies and make informed decisions during gameplay.
+2. Real-time Feedback: Player receive immediate feedback on the validity of their guesses, helping them adjust their strategies and make informed decisions during gameplay.

-3. Visual Representation: The game provides a visual representation of both the player's fleet and the opponent's fleet on the game board, allowing players to track their progress and plan strategic maneuvers.
+3. Visual Representation: The game provides a visual representation of both the player's fleet and the opponent's fleet on the game board, allowing the player to track his/her progress and plan strategic maneuvers.

-4. Single Player and Multiplayer Modes: Players can enjoy the game in single-player mode, competing against the computer AI, or challenge friends in multiplayer mode for thrilling head-to-head battles.
+4. Single Player: Player can enjoy the game in single-player mode, competing against the computer AI.

 5. Hit and Sink Notifications: Players are notified when they successfully hit and sink an opponent's ship, adding to the excitement and sense of achievement as they progress through the game.